peersky/Grants-Program/applications/peeramid_labs.md

 ### Overview

-- **Tagline:** Tokenomics research on novel ways to decouple speculative investment from governance power and foster more effective, collusion-resistant, decentralized organizations.
+- **Tagline:** Tokenomics research on novel ways to decouple speculative investments from governance and foster more effective, collusion resistant governance systems relying on a proven and measurable user competence level.
 - **Description**: This project aims to refine our research on a novel, decentralized protocol for identifying and ranking competence within DAOs.
 We will explore token engineering and how today's privacy-preserving techniques can address challenges and opportunities within the DAO and Polkadot ecosystem.
-- **Integration with Substrate/Polkadot/Kusama**: This research will benefit the Polkadot and Kusama ecosystems by providing a deeper understanding of DAO governance challenges and proposing solutions for Substrate-based chains.
-While not directly implementing a Substrate pallet in this grant, the findings will prepare the way for future integrations.
+- **Integration with Substrate/Polkadot/Kusama**: This research will focus on the Polkadot and Kusama ecosystems by providing a deeper understanding of DAO governance challenges and propose solutions for Substrate-based chains to enhance the fellowship program.
+While we will not be directly implementing a Substrate pallet in this grant, the findings will prepare the way for future integrations to deepen the Polkadot governance decentralization and autonomy.
-- **Interest:** We are passionate about advancing decentralized governance and empowering communities through robust and transparent decision-making mechanisms.
-This research aligns with our commitment to building a more equitable and efficient Web3 ecosystem.
+- **Interest:**: We are passionate about advancing decentralized governance and empowering communities through robust and transparent decision-making mechanisms.
+This research aligns with our commitment to build a more equitable and efficient Web3 ecosystem.
 - **Research Type**: This project will result in a refined and expanded research paper, potentially leading to publications in peer-reviewed venues and presentations at relevant conferences.

 ### Project Details

 **Problems to Investigate**:

-- **Limitations of current DAO governance:** Many face challenges with low participation, centralization risks, and the need for more nuanced competence assessment.
+- **Limitations of current DAO governance:** In the fast growing ecosystem it might become a struggle for the fellowship to evaluate and manage a high number of contributors effectively.
+The fact that the fellowship rank upgrades rely on the availability of higher scoring rank holders, which if key stakeholders become unavailable can potentially lead to the risks of fellowship protocol denial of service creating a centralized environment, where a group of individuals are able to influence the projects further development and the risk of lower ranking fellows not being able to grow in a purely equal rank setup.
+Taking these risks into account, there arises a need to set up a constant flow of new fellowships which are accentuated by their merit.
+The criteria for ranking and the evaluation process may not always be completely clear to the community and some contributors who make significant progress might remain under-ranked for too long, because there is a difficulty in properly assessing the impact of their contributions or the lack of resources of the higher scoring members.
+Determining the expertise and contributions of a participant can be subjective and the discrepancies in how contributions are valued may lead to inconsistent rankings, favouring the participants with more established connections in the ecosystem.
+This is making it harder for some new contributors to present the importance of their work and demonstrate competence in a specific field.
+Many proposals face the challenge of low participation and coordination.
+According to [research](https://forum.polkadot.network/t/opengov-report-year-in-review/10426) overviewing the voter participation from June 2023 to September 2024, the monthly average DOT voted per referendum was around 15 000 000 DOT per referendum, which is around 1% of the total supply and the average conviction multiplier in the same period was shown to be just below 3x multiplier.
+This data represents the total number of votes each month, including reused DOT rather than the unique number of DOT.
+There is a risk where some fellowship members with higher rankings may become complacent, relying on their status rather than continuing active contributions, highlighting the need for more nuanced competence and contribution assessments in the ecosystem to encourage diversity of merit, rousing innovation.
-- **Interoperability in DAOs:** Ability to create autonomous working groups in decentralized manner and analyze trust assumptions for their interactions.
+- **Interoperability in DAOs:** This project researches the ability to create autonomous working groups in a decentralized manner and analyze the trust assumptions for their interactions.
 - **Challenges and opportunities in the Polkadot ecosystem:** Understanding the governance landscape of Substrate-based chains and identifying areas for improvement.
+This would involve focusing on the possibility of creating a consistent flow of fellowship from DOT holders and establishing a pipeline of fellows directed toward specific areas of expertise by a transparent way of merit evaluation, decentralized oversight and active reassessment of contributions.
+Even when considered outside the context of the fellowship problem, the proposed research can be used to assist DOT holders in identifying competent actors to whom they can delegate their tokens.

 **Research Questions/Hypothesis**:

-- **Hypothesis 1:** *Governance can be decoupled from speculative component (Sub-linear governance power dependency from capital input)*
+- **Hypothesis 1:** *Governance can be decoupled from the speculative component (Sub-linear governance power dependency from capital input)*
 - **Hypothesis 2:** *Existing cryptography and privacy-preserving features may improve governance processes.*
 - **Hypothesis 3:** *The current governance state is susceptible to speculations and has low participation rates and quorum thresholds.*
 - **Hypothesis 4:** *Designing merit-oriented protocols can improve participation rates.*